rwhetten/DeepSeqAnalysis/docs/source/transcriptome-analysis.rst

 \

++ `Recurrent functional misinterpretation of RNA-seq data caused by sample-specific gene length bias <https://doi.org/10.1371/journal.pbio.3000481>`_.
+Mandelboum et al, PLoS Biol 17: e3000481, 2019. *Transcript length is correlated with log-fold change in expression levels in 35 published RNA-seq datasets after normalization with five different methods, according to these authors.
+They recommend conditional quantile normalization as a way to reduce the bias due to differences in transcript length and GC content.*

+\

 + BAM alignment files are not the only way to estimate the number of transcripts from each gene detected in an RNA-seq dataset; an alternative approach is to create a k-mer hash table of the transcripts that might be detected, then use that table to analyze the filtered and trimmed reads themselves to estimate the count of reads from each transcript, and therefore the counts for each transcript detected.
 Software tools to carry out this type of transcript-count estimation include `Sailfish <http://www.cs.cmu.edu/~ckingsf/software/sailfish/>`_,  `Salmon <https://combine-lab.github.io/salmon/>`_, `Kallisto <https://pachterlab.github.io/kallisto/about>`_, and `HTSeq <http://www-huber.embl.de/HTSeq/doc/overview.html>`_.

 \